Imagine you could literally peek into the minds of your customers and prospects!

 So now we know different CRM metrics, but how do they work?
 It’s time to delve into this.

 The wealth of information stored in your CRM system is the foundation for generating and monitoring essential CRM performance metrics.
-These metrics leverage CRM systems to collect, analyze, and interpret customer interactions and business activity data.
+These metrics CRM systems rely on help collect, analyze, and interpret customer interactions and business activity data.

 CRM software automatically tracks and captures data from various touchpoints, including customer interactions, sales transactions, marketing campaigns, and customer support activities.
 Team members can also manually input relevant data into the CRM system.